Osakwekiki/osticket/README.md

 </p>
 <p>
-using my IP adreess for my vitual machines to connect on Remote desktop and to install all software needed for the osticket and softwear for my internet information service
+using my IP address for my virtual machines to connect to a Remote desktop and to install all software needed for the osticket and software for my internet information service
 </p>
 <br />